-Nelson Rolihlahla Mandela, the first President of post-Apartheid South Africa, was born on the 18th of July 1918 in Qunu in the Transkei.
-His father was a counselor to the paramount chief of Thembuland, and young Nelson seemed destined to inherit the counsellorship.
+Nelson Rolihlahla Mandela, the first president of post-Apartheid South Africa, was born on July 18, 1918 in Qunu in the Transkei.
+His father was a counselor to the paramount chief of Thembuland, and young Nelson seemed destined to inherit the counselorship.
 But he had his mind set on law and service outside of royalty.

 After his secondary education, Mandela entered the University College of Fort Hare, where he was elected to the students’ representative council.
-Expelled in 1940 for organizing boycott, Mandela moved to Johannesburg where he completed the Bachelor’s degree.
+Expelled in 1940 for organizing a boycott, Mandela moved to Johannesburg where he completed the bachelor’s degree.
 He also began studying law at the University of Witwatersrand.

-During this time, Mandela completed his Law degree, and he and Tambo established a law practice in Johannesburg.
-In 1952, as both President of the Youth League and deputy ANC President, Mandela intensified his grassroots resistance efforts.
-In 1956, he was arrested, charged with treason, tried and acquitted.
+During this time, Mandela completed his law degree, and he and Tambo established a law practice in Johannesburg.
+In 1952, as both president of the Youth League and deputy ANC President, Mandela intensified his grassroots resistance efforts.
+In 1956, he was arrested for treason, tried and acquitted.
 After the Sharpeville Massacre of 1960, South Africa banned the ANC.
-In response, Mandela helped create a military wing, Umkhonto we Sizwe, which signaled official adoption of violence.
+In response, Mandela helped create a military wing, Umkhonto we Sizwe, which signaled an official adoption of violence.
 At the All African Conference in March 1961, Mandela denounced apartheid and advocated a new democratic constitution.
 He left the country briefly in 1962 to mobilize external pressures.
 Not long after his return, Mandela was arrested and charged with illegal exit and inciting strikes.
 He was tried, convicted and sentenced to five years.
 While in prison, the government charged Mandela and the entire ANC leadership with treason and conspiracy.
 They were found guilty and sentenced to life in June 1964.

 Mandela’s imprisonment galvanized the global anti-apartheid campaign.
 He consistently refused offers of remission in exchange for renouncing violence.
 The combined efforts of the ANC leadership in exile, and anti-apartheid pressures worldwide, finally compelled concessions from South Africa.